vryEEEzy/learning_vryeeezy/README.md

 # learning

-thia is post from 18dhiraj to vryeeey repo
+this is post from 18dhiraj to vryeeey repo

+We are building a rules for the new repository